-The adjectives used in product warnings were also examined based on Marza's (2011) evaluative approach in analyzing the attributive descriptive words.
+Also, adjectives in product warnings were examined based on Marza's (2011) evaluative approach in analyzing the attributive descriptive words.
 On one hand, adverbs were analyzed according to Frey and Pittner (1999), Pitner (1999, 2000a, 2004) and Frey's (2000) usage of manner adverbs.
 Temporal adverbs were also explored based on Kiefer's (2007) framework on the 'time point' of adverbs.
-These linguistic tools aided the analytic procedural phase of examining the lexical attributes of Philippine consumer product warnings specifically the medicines.
+These linguistic tools aided in examining the lexical attributes of Philippine consumer product warnings specifically the medicines.